 The distribution of the records ensures that each record cannot be changed without the alteration of all next records (also known as blocks) and without the consensus of the entire distributed ledger (also called the network).

-Financial Institutions globally are researching how this blockchain technology can support and provide to them with competitive advantages with streamlining back-office functions and reducing the settlement rates for transactions of banks.
+Financial Institutions globally are researching how this blockchain technology can support and provide them with competitive advantages with streamlining back-office functions and reducing the settlement rates for transactions of banks.
 New Financial businesses and organizations are investigating blockchain to deliver alternative banking functions at a fraction of the cost and overheads of traditional banks.

 IT Budgets and Payment Models

-The emergence of new innovative technology has not just affected financial organizations, but also the way that every organization manages its IT services from the Financial perspective.
+The emergence of new innovative technology has not just affected financial organizations, but also the way that every organization manages its IT services from the financial perspective.

-Traditionally, IT resources obtained using upfront Capital Expenditure (CAPEX).
+Traditionally, IT resources are obtained using upfront Capital Expenditure (CAPEX).
 However, under the cloud computing model, the provision of IT Infrastructure, Platforms, and Software are provided ‘as a service.’
 This model uses and manages a subscription-based or pay-as-you-use charging model or mechanisms which are paid for the out of Operational Expenditure (OPEX).

 Another critical area that has seen change is the organization’s approach to setting and managing the IT budgets.
 Flexible IT budgets must meet the costs of scaling the cloud-based services in an Agile and on-the demand way.
 Fixed IT budget approaches often forecast months in advance and struggle to account for the scaling of IT resources in this way.

 The Procurement rules within the organizations are also having to change.
-There stays a place for fixed-price IT projects and services; however, cloud-based digital services are sold under the variable-price model, i.e. the more you will use and consume, the more you will pay, and vice versa.
+There remains a place for fixed-price IT projects and services; however, cloud-based digital services are sold under the variable-price model, i.e. the more you will use and consume, the more you will pay, and vice versa.

 Therefore, these organizations that have not updated their procurement rules and policies to allow them to purchase the variable-priced IT resources faced a large self-made barrier that is preventing them from using cloud-based digital services.